Viet people: Genetics

-Several studies show close genetic affinities between the Kinh Vietnamese and Thais or Tai-Kadai peoples, especially Dai people.
-Like Tai-Kadai groups from mainland China, the Kinh possess 'genetic characteristics of the Baiyue lineage'.
-There's also evidence that the Kinh diverged from the Hlai, who have the most enriched Baiyue ancestry among Tai-Kadai groups, much earlier than the Dai diverged from Hlai.
+Several studies show close genetic affinities between the Kinh Vietnamese and Thais or Kra–Dai peoples, especially Dai people.
+Like Kra–Dai groups from mainland China, the Kinh possess "genetic characteristics of the Baiyue lineage."
+There's also evidence that the Kinh diverged from the Hlai, who have the most enriched Baiyue ancestry among Kra–Dai groups, much earlier than the Dai diverged from Hlai.

-Overall, the Kinh received genetic contributions from Southern Han Chinese but also received minor genetic contributions from Laotians, Malays (i.e. Proto-Malay, Negrito, and Bidayut) and Thais (i.e. Mlabri and H'tin).
+According to some studies, the Kinh can be modeled as having genetic input from a sister lineage related to the ancestors of Southern Chinese groups, and from a sister lineage related to Laotians, Malays (i.e. Proto-Malay, Negrito, and Bidayut) and Thais (i.e. Mlabri and H'tin).
 Gene flow between Khmers and Kinh is unidirectional with more evidence of Kinh contributing to the Khmer genome than vice versa.
-Likewise, there is no evidence of Chams contributing to the Kinh genome from the Nam Tiến conquests.However, intermarriages between well-assimilated Kinh and Chams in the preceding Champa kingdom led to the sharing of mtDNA haplotypes between present Kinh and Chams.
+Likewise, there is no evidence of Chams contributing to the Kinh genome from the Nam Tiến conquests.
+Among ancient populations, Kinh Vietnamese are the closest to Núi Nấp and Vat Komnou populations although the latter most likely reflects shared East Asian-related ancestry.
+They are cladal with Iron Age and Historical Mainland Southeast Asian populations compared to other Austroasiatic-related populations.

-The majority of the Vietnamese belong to maternal haplogroups M (39%) and N (61%).
+The majority of the Kinh belong to maternal haplogroups M (39%) and N (61%).
 In particular, M's subhaplogroup of Haplogroup D (22%) and M7 (20%) and N's subhaplogroups of R9'F (27%) and Haplogroup B (25%) are common.
-In northern Vietnam, haplogroups, A, B4, F1a and G are common.Haplogroups A and C are particularly common in northwest Vietnam, with haplogroups M and M7 peaking in northeast Vietnam and settlements near the Gulf of Tonkin.
+In northern Vietnam, haplogroups, A, B4, F1a and G are common.
+Haplogroups A and C are particularly common in northwest Vietnam, with haplogroups M and M7 peaking in northeast Vietnam and settlements near the Gulf of Tonkin.
 Haplogroup M71 also peaks in central Vietnam.
 In contrast, haplogroups M and M7 are quite rare for northwest Vietnam and far south Vietnam, near the Mekong Delta.
 In southern Vietnam, haplogroups D (9%) and N peak (67%) and to an extent, R9'F (29%).
 R9'F is instead more common in the Red River Delta (32-36%), followed by central (21%) and northwest Vietnam (16%).

 Meanwhile, common paternal haplogroups for Vietnamese are O1a1a2, O1b1a1a and N4-F2930.

 Religions

-According to the 2019 census, the religious demographics of Vietnam are as follows: